-From best-case scenario to worst, overheating an engine can:
+From the best-case scenario to the worst, overheating an engine can:

 Shut Down the Engine

-In a best-case scenario, the operator shuts down the engine before it reaches the point of no return minimizing the chance of damage then having the vehicle towed to a repair facility for further evaluation.
+In a best-case scenario, the operator shuts down the engine before it reaches the point of no return minimizing the chance of damage, and then having the vehicle towed to a repair facility for further evaluation.
 Remember to check your gauges and pay attention to warning lights!

 If the engine overheats, the driver should wait patiently to allow it to cool.
 Once the engine is cooled, it is necessary to determine what caused the vehicle to overheat in the first place and complete necessary repairs before attempting to drive it again.